-While working at Oregon and for TrackTown USA, he helped to lead the organization of the 2014 IAAF World Junior Championships, the 2015 USA Track & Field Outdoor Championships, the 2016 IAAF World Indoor Championships and three Olympic Trials (2008, 2012 and 2016).
-He also played a significant role in Oregon being selected the site for seven NCAA Track & Field Championships (2010, 2013-2018) and the 2009 and 2011 USATF Championships.
+While working at Oregon and for TrackTown USA, he helped to lead the organization of the 2014 IAAF World Junior Championships, the 2015 USA Track & Field Outdoor Championships, the 2016 IAAF World Indoor Championships, and three Olympic Trials (2008, 2012 and 2016).
+He also played a significant role in Oregon being selected as the site for seven NCAA Track & Field Championships (2010, 2013-2018) and the 2009 and 2011 USATF Championships.

-At Oregon, he helped to establish and oversee Oregon Track Club Elite, the professional branch of the Oregon Track Club.
+At Oregon, he helped establish and oversee Oregon Track Club Elite, the professional branch of the Oregon Track Club.
 Based in Eugene, it has produced an impressive number of Olympic medal winners, world champions and American champions under his direction.

 In 2016, he was elected the president of USA Track and Field.

 Lananna has an impressive resume coaching U.S. competitors on the world stage.
 He was the men’s track and field coach for the 2016 Olympic Games in Rio de Janeiro after previously serving as the men’s head coach at the 2011 IAAF World Championships in Daegu, South Korea, men’s distance coach at the 2004 Olympic Games in Athens, Greece, and U.S. distance coach at the 1999 World Championships in Seville, Spain.
 He served as the United States head coach for the 1990 IAAF World Cross Country Championships and 1996 IAAF World Cross Country Championships.
 Lananna led the East team to a track and field title at the 1990 U.S. Olympic Festival.